 The City of Decatur provides residents the opportunity to share their opinions on the needs and priorities through public discussion, phone communication, fax, letters, surveys or e-mails.
-The City's comment period for the CDBG-CV funding under Amended Action Plan began at the July 13, 2020 City Council Study Session.
-A public meeting is scheduled for Thursday, July 16, 2020, 1:00 p.m.
-Residents have an opportunity to openly ask questions regarding the proposed 2019 Amendments to the Annual Action Plan and Consolidated Plan.
+The City Council Study Session July 13, 2020 discussed the CARES Act Amendment for the CDBG-CV funding.
+The CARES Act public meeting for the CDBG-CV funds was held Thursday, July 16, 2020, 1:00 p.m.
+Residents were provided an opportunity to openly ask questions regarding the proposed 2019 Amendments to the Annual Action Plan and Consolidated Plan.
+A second meeting is scheduled October 23, 2020k at 1:30 p.m. to discuss the needs and uses for the CDBG-CV 3 funding.
+Residents and agencies are provided an opportunity to respond or comment by e-mail to ActionPlan@decaturil.gov, by phone to (217) 424-2864 or (217) 424-2777, or by mail to the Neighborhood Services Division, 1 Gary K. Anderson Plaza, Decatur, Illinois.